-The AKF provides assistance to Korean language graduates who will be undertaking teacher training in the Korean language, and for work-experience programs.
-Information and applications are available from the Programs Coordinator, National Korean Studies Centre, PO Box 218, Hawthorn Vic 3122.
-Email: nksc@swin.edu.au.
+The AKF provides assistance to Korean language graduates who will be undertaking teacher training in the Korean language, or for work-experience programs.
+Information and applications are available from the Programs Co-ordinator, National Korean Studies Centre.
+PO Box 218.
+Hawthorn Vic 3122.
+Email: nksc@ swin.edu.au.